The Pink Studio

 I'm sat typing today in our current studio, the paint is still pink the same as before, but the space is much bigger and our team has grown considerably.

-Today we have ten women who work to design, research, cut, sew, check, press and pack your new Stalf.
+Today we have eight women who work to design, research, cut, sew, check, press and pack your new Stalf.